-Even though the true version of Netflix’s genesis story is up for discussion, Reed’s aforementioned version of the story is still helpful in understanding the general idea behind the founding of the company.
+Even though Netflix’s other co-founder March Randolph has gone on record to say that Reed’s version of the founding story isn’t true, Reed’s aforementioned founding story is still helpful in understanding the general idea behind the founding of the company.

 The only advantage Netflix had over BlockBuster at that time was better distribution.
 Instead of the customers going to a BlockBuster store to fetch a DVD, the DVD essentially came to them, at their house.

 But the DVD mailing model had two major disadvantages: